ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/ROM WBW SD/README.md

 For Newer versions of ROMWBW use the ROMWBW OLDer.zip

-extract all the files to the root of your SD card, this contains all the files you need.
+Extract all the files to the root of your SD card, this contains all the files you need.

 ### Note
 The disks will appear as A: - D: regardless of the mapping of RomWBW